-Stefani Workman is in her first season of as an assistant coach under head coach Michael Coll in 2017.
+Stefani Workman completed her first season as an assistant coach under head coach Michael Coll in 2017.
 She works primarily with the Spartan goalkeepers.

 Workman comes to Greensboro following a two-year stint as an assistant coach at the University of Dayton.
 In 2016, she helped the Flyers capture an Atlantic 10 Conference Championship and a birth in the NCAA tournament, finishing the season with a 9-10-3 overall record.
 During her run in the Buckeye State, Workman served as the director of goalkeeping for Thunder United in Cincinnati and was the Ohio South ODP head coach.

 Before joining the Dayton staff, Workman coached for one season as an assistant at the University of Georgia.
 While in Georgia, she mentored three All-Southeastern Conference performers as the Bulldogs achieved a 10-8-2 record during the 2014 campaign, earning a trip to the NCAA Tournament.